I'll tell you, there's some strange-looking people out there, folks.

 You're up first and hello.

-What an honor uh be his first caller today.
+I'd be a first caller today.

 Thank you, sir.

-Yes, I was thinking a little bit about what you were saying uh in regards to uh Samsung and Apple and it being a cheachable moment, and you touched on a great point, but there was also another point that I think maybe the conservatives can learn is that when Steve Jobs was alive, I did not see him doing any Samsung commercials.
+And you touched on a great point, but there was also another point that I think maybe the conservatives can learn is that when Steve Jobs was alive, I did not see him doing any Samsung commercials.

-And I think uh Marco Rubio and maybe some of the other conservatives could can learn from that and realize that you you're in competition, you're not in bed with the enemy.
+And I think Marco Rubio and maybe some of the other conservatives could learn from that and realize that you're in competition.

 What do you think about that?

-Well, wait a minute, I lost you.
+And I lost you.

 Exactly.

-He you know, he didn't respond to the criticism.
+He didn't respond to the criticism.

-But yet one thing that they do do that Apple doesn't do is that they come out and say they need to be more like the opposite, like the competition.
+But one thing that they do do that Apple doesn't do is that they come out and say they need to be more like the opposite, like the competition.

 Oh, okay.